Linus-Mussmaecher/mooeye/README.md

 The source image file needs to contain the different frames of each animation cycle aligned horizontally, with the different states forming the rows.

-See also the relevant examples in the [tests folder](/tests/) for usage of Sprite.
+See also the relevant examples in the [examples folder](/examples/) for usage of Sprite.

 ## License